Certified Knowledge Manager (CKM®) Training Course

 - Quality Managers

-Key course outcomes
+Key course outcomes:

 - Develop a Knowledge Management Vision